4m-association/4m-association/content/articles/conference/WCMNM2022.md

 <strong>19-22 September 2022</strong>

-Jointly organised by the 4M Association, the International Institution for Micro Manufacturing (I2M2) and the International Forum on Micro Manufacturing (IFMM)
+Jointly organised by the 4M Association, the International Institution for Micro Manufacturing (I2M2) and the International Forum on Micro Manufacturing (IFMM),  the Congress hopes to bring together the worldwide community of micro- & nano-manufacturing experts."

 <img src="/4m-association/images/leuven-pic2.jpg" width="100%">